shoosein219/metagenomics_ARG/README.md

     - The data used in this example is from Barroso-Batista et al. 2015 published in *Nature Communications*  (https://www.nature.com/articles/ncomms9945).
 I use a subset of the data, based on my research questions (based on antimicrobial resistant genes(ARGs)) and select only the control and antibiotic-influenced treatment to see the effect of ARGs using libraries prepped for metagenomics that give insight into a study on the gut microbiome of mice with and without Streptomycin treatments (https://zenodo.org/records/1040361).
 *Ultimately scraping the surface of HGT vs haploid-centric genetic recombination approaches, where the latter would be better parsed using genome-resolved transcriptomic data.*

+- **Description of Methods**:In surveying ARGs, there are two general bioinformatic methods that can be used once sequencing is performed: (1) read-based metagenomics and mapping against ARG databases (2) genome-resolved metagenomics and comparison to functional annotation databases.
+In this example, I will use the first method mentioned.

     - Research **Q1**: Do the metagenomic profiles of the mouse gut microbiome show differences in the expression of Antimicrobial Resistant Genes (ARGs) in response to Streptomycin exposure?